tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 1. Add new Appendix section with examples for the NRP modes described in
    {{SliceModes}}.

-4. Elaborate on the SFA packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.
+4. Elaborate on the Slice-Flow Aggregate packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.

 6. Clarify how the solution caters to the different IETF Network Slice Service